Best Toddler Snacks

 Pre-Packaged

 Be sure to give your toddler a variety of food groups at each snack time.
 That doesn’t mean a huge portion, though; just a few bites of each different food.
-Pro tip: serve fruits and veggies with dips like greek yogurt, hummus and guacamole or spread a very thin layer of nut butter to get more food groups in (and make it fun for your little one to dip and dunk).
+Pro tip: serve fruits, veggies and crackers with dips like hummus, guacamole and greek yogurt or spread a very thin layer of nut butter to get more food groups in (and make it fun for your little one to dip and dunk).